Simplified Expenses for the Self-Employed

 - Limited companies

-- Business partnerships that have a limited company as their partner
+- Business partnerships that have a public or private limited company as their partner

 When can we use Flat Rates?

 - Determining costs for vehicles that may be used for business purposes.

 - Determining expenses that arise when working from home.

 You need to calculate all other expenses by taking the actual business costs into account.
 You may want to consult an accountant to help you calculate your costs accurately.

 If you are working as a Self Employe in the UK, watch our video to understand what benefits you an claim for.